 Advanced Certificate in Effectiveness

-Learn about objective setting, discover how to design a multi-platform campaign measurement programme, gain knowledge of theories of advertising effectiveness and earn the confidence to write an effectiveness paper to showcase your success
+Learn the skills necessary to design a campaign measurement programme, gain knowledge of theories of advertising effectiveness and earn the confidence to write an effectiveness paper with the Advanced Certificate in Effectiveness (formerly known as the Eff Test).

 Who is this qualification for?